Schneipi/ideal-round-robin/README.md

 1. Every team has exactly ***1*** break.
 1. The higher the team number, the lower the round number containing the first break for the team.

-<sub>The schedules in this repository were created based on optima extracted from the literature, with the purpose to serve as basis for sports planning and scheduling projects.</sub>
+<sub>The schedules in this repository were created based on optima extracted from the literature, with the purpose to serve as basis for sports scheduling projects.</sub>